 No Wi-Fi or voice controls

-The advanced science and engineering involved in the Lightcycle task light by Dyson pushes far beyond any typical desk lamp, smart or otherwise.
+The advanced science and engineering involved in the Lightcycle task light by Dyson push far beyond any typical desk lamp, smart or otherwise.
 Its uniquely industrial, linear aesthetic won't suit all preferences or home decor styles, just like many features won't be necessary for most users.
 The crossbar construction and rotating base let you place the light precisely where you want with just a light touch.

 The light itself is of the highest quality, with heat management to help the LED hold up for an estimated 60 years.
 It uses data from sensors and your input to constantly tweak the brightness and color temperature based on your age, work and sleep schedule, surrounding light, and the natural daylight at your location at every point in the day.
 The adjustments aim to help avoid eye strain and improve your sleep by reducing blue light at the end of the day.